JinyuanChang-Lab/DifferentiallyPrivateHDNewsvendor/scripts/README.md

 ### Important Note for Server Execution

-When using a computing server, copy the entire replication package, except for the `data/` directory, to the server rather than uploading individual scripts.
+When using a computing server, copy the entire replication repository, except for the `data/` directory, to the server rather than uploading individual scripts.
 The `data/` directory is not required because the computationally intensive scripts run on the server do not use the empirical data.
 This preserves the remaining project directory structure and ensures that all relative paths can be resolved correctly.
-Run these scripts from the root directory of the replication package on the server.
+Run these scripts from the root directory of the replication repository on the server.

-After the computations are completed, copy the generated result files back to the same relative locations in the local replication package.
-In particular, files generated in `results/figure_data/` on the server should be copied to `results/figure_data/` in the local package.
+After the computations are completed, copy the generated result files back to the same relative locations in the local replication repository.
+In particular, files generated in `results/figure_data/` on the server should be copied to `results/figure_data/` in the local repository.
 The plotting scripts in `scripts/figures/` can then be run locally to generate the final figures.